ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

 ### Full cloning of the Debian VM template

-Since in this new VM you're going to modify its filesystem structure, let's fully clone your Debian VM template.
+Since in this new VM you are going to modify its filesystem structure, start by fully cloning your Debian VM template:

 1. Go to your `debiantpl` template, then unfold the `More` options list.
-There you'll find the `Clone` option:
+There you can find the `Clone` option:

     ![Clone option on template](images/g024/pve_node_template_more_clone_option.webp "Clone option on template")